wgmyers/mal/impls/ruby-wgm/NOTES.md

 won't?
 On the other hand... wait, we are about to implement quote, which is a mechanism for deliberately marking symbols as 'do not eval me'.
 Is there perhaps just a missing quote in (list + 1 2) - perhaps this is not actually valid Lisp and should be (list '+ 1 2)?

-But I am just learning Lisp via going through, and Joel Martin has implemented Lisp twenty five times over.
+But I am just learning Lisp via going through the Mal tutorial, and Joel Martin has implemented Lisp twenty five times over.
 Seems unlikely then.

 ## Step 5 (2021-05-04)